 I just wanted to pop in to share a mini interview from the Conscious Stew, Sam Mujica.
 You may remember her from our podcast a few months ago – if you haven’t yet had a listen, here’s the link again.
-I hope you enjoy learning about Sam’s time in the industry!
+I hope you enjoy learning about Sam’s time as a stewardess in the industry!

 How did you become a stew onboard luxury yachts?